gyng/book/articles/mavica/mavica.md

 Volume Serial Number is 0A42-5677
 ```

-274432B of bad sectors is really bad!
+274,432B of bad sectors is really bad!
+It went down to 36,352 after the second format.

 Other things to try